experiment-games/experiment-source/README.md

 > Despite being able to build within Visual Studio 2022, the Source SDK 2013 solution requires
 > Visual Studio 2013 (and/or its build tools) to be installed.

+7. Build the entire solution.

+> [!NOTE]
+> Building produces our `networksystem.dll` in `game/bin/x64/` which is required for the game to run.
+If you run `setupprojects.sh --init` after compiling the solution, you will need to rebuild the solution to get the `networksystem.dll` back in the correct location.

-7. To setup the game mod directory, run this in the root directory of the repository:
+8. To setup the game mod directory, run this in the root directory of the repository:

     ```bash
     ./tools/setup-game.sh